Juzva8/README_Generator/README.md

 Use it every time you done with your new project to make good readme file!
 ## License
-  This project is licensed under the GNU LGPLv3 license.
+  This project is licensed under the MIT License license.
 ```

 ## Questions